 If emitted during initialization, no matching platform was found.
-If GLFW_PLATFORM is set to
+If the GLFW_PLATFORM init hint was set to

 GLFW_ANY_PLATFORM, GLFW could not detect any of the platforms supported by this library binary, except for the Null platform.
-If set to a specific platform, it is either not supported by this library binary or GLFW was not able to detect it.
+If the init hint was set to a specific platform, it is either not supported by this library binary or GLFW was not able to detect it.

 If emitted by a native access function, GLFW was initialized for a different platform than the function is for.